kshulgina/codetta/README.md

 Next step is to process the `hmmscan` alignment files into an alignment summary file.
 This can be simply done with

 	python codetta_summary.py examples/GCA_000442605.1
 And that's it!
 An alignment summary file is created (called `examples/GCA_000442605.1.alignment_summary.txt.gz`) that can be used as input for the `codetta_infer` program as described above.
-The `examples/GCA_000442605.1.temp_files/` has also been cleaned and deleted.
+The temporary directory `examples/GCA_000442605.1.temp_files/` has also been cleaned and deleted.

 ### Bonus: downloading nucleotide sequences from GenBank

-We have also provided a simple program for downloading FASTA files from GenBank by specifying either a genome assembly accession or a single nucleotide database accession.
+We have also provided a simple program for a downloading FASTA file from GenBank by specifying either a genome assembly accession or a nucleotide accession.

 - `codetta_download`: Download a genome assembly or nucleotide sequence from GenBank